-21st century global economies or
+21st century global economies or participating in an archaelogical "dig" (at

 The State Board of Education is beginning to review the new standards now, and will be considering adoption later this year.
 For more information about this update, contact Gregg Dionne (dionneg@michigan.gov).